 Obtain Your Contractor License Bond

-Instead of working capital or net worth (or if not able to meet the requirements), applicants can furnish a surety bond.
+Instead of working capital or net worth (or if not able to meet the requirements), applicants can furnish a contractor license bond.
 The bond should be continuous and must list State of North Carolina as obligee.

 The bond amount required per license type is: